zzxuanyuan/root-compressor-dummy/test/dummy/README.md

-# Project Title
+# LZ4 vs. ZLIB in ROOT

-LZ4 vs. ZLIB in ROOT
+In this project, we compare two compression algorithms - ZLIB and LZ4 - on ROOT files.
+We evaluate performance in three metrics: compressing time, decompressing time and compression ratio.
+In addition, we test how much the compression layer contributes to the total CPU cycles in ROOT.

 ## Test Setup